 A favorite insurance company strategy is to lull the injured victim into complacency by having their insurance adjusters act as though they want to provide reasonable compensation, but when the injured person goes to actually negotiate a settlement the insurance company suddenly claims that their crash was a “minor impact” and that they could not possibly have been as seriously injured as they are claiming.
-If the injury involved whiplash, the insurance company will claim that the person should have recovered more quickly, and thus imply that injured victim is exaggerating their injuries.
+If the injury involved whiplash, the insurance company will claim that the person should have recovered more quickly, and thus imply that the injured victim is exaggerating their injuries.

-In addition to denying the car accident resulted in sufficient force to cause injury, insurance companies also try and deflect responsibility by arguing that the injured person suffered from a preexisting condition such as Degenerative Disk Disease, and because of this the car accident could not possibly be the result of the neck or back pain the person has experienced since the crash.
+In addition to denying the car accident resulted in sufficient force to cause injury, insurance companies also try and deflect responsibility by arguing that the injured person suffered from a preexisting condition such as Degenerative Disk Disease, and because of this, the car accident could not possibly be the result of the neck or back pain the person has experienced since the crash.

-There are counter arguments, both medical and legal, to this insurance defense tactic, and the car accident attorneys at Johnson Law, P.C. are happy to advocate for you when insurance companies use these unscrupulous pseudoscientific arguments to minimize the injuries suffered by victims of car crashes.
+There are counterarguments, both medical and legal, to this insurance defense tactic, and the car accident attorneys at Johnson Law, P.C. are happy to advocate for you when insurance companies use these unscrupulous pseudoscientific arguments to minimize the injuries suffered by victims of car crashes.

 If the insurance company is denying responsibility for your injuries caused by a rear-end car accident, you need legal counsel who is committed to fighting until you get the justice you deserve.
 The attorneys at Johnson Law, P.C. have the expertise and knowledge to prove the true extent of your injuries in order to obtain compensation for the harm you have suffered.